 Li Auto is currently selling the 2021 Li ONE, which was released on May 25, with five millimeter-wave radars for assisted driving functions, up from one previously.

-According to the blogger, Li Auto's delivery specialists will communicate the new program to customers who were scheduled to get deliveries in October and November, while those who were scheduled to get their cars in December will not be affected.
+Li Auto's delivery specialists will communicate the new program to customers who were scheduled to get deliveries in October and November, while those who were scheduled to get their cars in December will not be affected.

 Under the program, Li Auto will deliver models with one front millimeter-wave radar and two rear millimeter-wave radars, and will install the missing two for free between December and next Spring Festival which falls on February 1.